isomerpages/moe-kentridgesec/_school-information/Administrative Matters/School Book List and Uniform.md

 permalink: /school-information/administrative-matters/school-book-list-uniform/
 description: ""
 third_nav_title: Administrative Matters
+variant: markdown
 ---
-**PURCHASE OF BOOKS AND UNIFORMS FOR ACADEMIC YEAR 2024**
+**PURCHASE OF BOOKS AND UNIFORMS FOR ACADEMIC YEAR 2025**

-Dear parents and students, please refer to the [attached letter (updated 26 Oct 2023)](/files/letter%20to%20parents_year-end%20sales%20for%20ay2024_26-oct-2023.pdf) for details on the purchase of books and uniforms during the 2023 year-end school holidays, according to the schedule as follows:
+Dear parents and students, please refer to the [attached letter (updated 26 Oct 2023)](/files/letter%20to%20parents_year-end%20sales%20for%20ay2024_26-oct-2023.pdf) for details on the purchase of books and uniforms during the 2024 year-end school holidays, according to the schedule as follows:
 <table>
  <tbody>
   <tr><th rowspan="2" style="background-color:#033668; font-weight:bold; color:#ffffff">Level</th>